xuwenyihust/Visor/README.md

 Web page: *https://xuwenyihust.github.io/Visor/*

-Visor is a real-time log monitor that support different log patterns, currently Apache access log format and Apache error log format.
+Visor is a real-time log monitor that supports different log patterns, currently Apache access log format and Apache error log format.

 Visor can monitor multiple log sources at the same time, and in realtime with the help of Apache Kafka and Spark Streaming.